aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/connection.rst

 A imagem abaixo apresenta as conexões dos sensores e demais itens inclusos no Pixhawk.
 Cada parte será analisada com mais detalhes nas seções a seguir.

 ..
+The image below shows the connections of the sensors and other items included in the Pixhawk.
+Each part will be analyzed in more detail in the following sections.

+..
 Adicionar imagem das conexões do pixhawk (não esquecer do airspeed)